 - What is MAAS?

 - Can MAAS colocate key components to conserve my resources?

 What is MAAS?

 MAAS expands to “Metal As A Service”.
 It converts bare-metal servers into cloud instances of virtual machines.
 There is no need to manage individual units.
 You can quickly provision or destroy machines, as if they were instances hosted in a public cloud like Amazon AWS, Google GCE, or Microsoft Azure.

 MAAS can act as a standalone PXE/preseed service or integrate with other technologies.
 It works exceptionally well with Juju, the service and model management tool.
 MAAS manages the machines and Juju manages the services running on those machines – a perfect arrangement.
-KVM guests can even act as MAAS machines if they boot from the network via PXE.
+Virtual machines (VMs) can even act as MAAS machines if they boot from the network via PXE.

 What MAAS offers

 MAAS can manage a large number of physical machines by merging them into user-defined resource pools.
 MAAS automatically provisions participating machines and makes them available for use.
 You can return unused machines to the assigned pool at any time.

 MAAS integrates all the tools you need into a smooth system-management experience.
 It includes:

 - Ubuntu, CentOS, Windows, and RHEL installation support